arpg/coloradar-library/examples/README.md

 2. Open http://localhost:8888 in your browser or IDE

-3. Navigate to `fov.ipynb` and run the cells to:
+3. Navigate to `demo.ipynb` and run the cells to:
    - Visualize the radar's field of view
    - Test different FOV configurations
    - Generate the appropriate FOV parameters for your `export-config.yaml`